-Who’s who on the ward?
+Who will you meet on the ward?

 You will come in contact with a variety of staff members whilst you are in hospital.
 The staff can be easily identified by the uniform they wear:

-- Ward Manager – navy tunic/trousers or dress with white cuffs •on the sleeves
+- Ward Manager – navy tunic/trousers or dress with white cuffs on the sleeves

 - Sister/Charge Nurse - navy tunic/trousers or dress

 - Staff Nurse - navy/white striped dress/tunic with navy trousers

 - Male Staff Nurses - white tunic with blue epaulets.

 - Students Nurse - Pale blue dress/tunic with navy trousers